This article will cover every aspect of the Revit modeling process and provide best-practice modeling tips and a wide variety of related FAQs.

 Modeling a renovation/addition project varies somewhat on a case-by-case level.
 It really depends on how much of the project you would like to encompass into the analysis (ex. only renovation, or both existing+renovation), what kind of information you have on the existing projects (ex.
 BIM Models, Past Energy Reports, knowledge of existing construction), and if your design is only interior, single or multiple levels, or an entirely separate wing with the only connection being a transitional space.

 Answering those will help clarify how you should proceed.
 As far as setting up a model for geometry export, best practice is to only include area & building elements that directly depict the analysis space.
 For example, if you are renovating only the 1st level communal/lobby space in a multistory tower, and this program is only along the southern facade.
-Then the model would only have the floor area that bounds the lobby space, a south facade with wall and window objects and no roof objects, since the definition of a roof object requires direct radiation from above.
-Also to set up the energy benefits from a shaded space, you would place lobby ceiling in the shading device layer, and include interior walls that shade and bound the rest of the space.
+Then the model would only have the floor area that bounds the lobby space, a south facade with wall and window objects, and no roof objects, since the definition of a roof object requires direct radiation from above.
+Also to set up the energy benefits from a shaded space, you would place the lobby ceiling in the shading device layer, and include interior walls that shade and bound the rest of the space.

-If this makes sense then feel free to start setting up your model and reach out to the support team on livechat as other questions arise.
+If this makes sense then feel free to start setting up your model and reach out to the support team on live chat as other questions arise.
 Sending the team model images and project details about your project will help discuss your analysis in further detail.

 Parametric Designs (script-generated)

 Just make sure the elements fall in the correct families as specified above.
 One red flag to look out for when generating custom geometry in Revit, elements intended for cove.tool export should always have area information in their properties panel.
-Items which do not display area out-front, will likely not be accepted by the plugin.
+Items that do not display area out-front, will likely not be accepted by the plugin.